Home | Browse Topics | Criminal & traffic law | Bullying, harassment and sexual harm | Applying for a restraining order

 Although it’s possible to apply for a Restraining Order without a lawyer, it’s a challenging process and it’s usually a good idea to use a lawyer.

-If you’re on a benefit or a low income you may qualify for civil/family Legal Aid (see: “Family/civil Legal Aid”).
-If you’re granted civil/family Legal Aid you may have to pay some or all of it back.
+If you’re on a benefit or a low income, you may qualify for civil/family Legal Aid (see: “Family/civil Legal Aid”).
+If you’re granted civil/family Legal Aid, you may have to pay some or all of it back.

 If you decide to apply for a Restraining Order without a lawyer, you’ll need to go to the District Court and get the necessary forms and documents.
-Your local Community Law Centre or the District Court staff can give you more information and may be able to help support you to make apply yourself.
+Your local Community Law Centre or the District Court staff can give you more information and may be able to help support you to apply yourself.

 How do I apply for the order?